OfirYemini/GameServer/Game.Server/readme.md

 if you want to drop the current db: dotnet ef database drop

-solution is structured according to clean architecture on game repo I use transaction for transfer operation to avoid partial success on game repo I use concurrency version for optimistic locking to avoid incossitency in data as a result from parallel exeutions
+configuration can be set for multiple providers (appsettings, env vars, args) according to best practices solution is structured according to clean architecture

+on game repo I use transaction for transfer operation to avoid partial success on game repo I use concurrency version for optimistic locking to avoid incossitency in data as a result from parallel exeutions the login action will add a player if deviceId is new, Idealy we would have a seperate signin method but for the sake of testing simpliciy I will keep the current behavior

 todo:
 1. add tests